nipunpruthi/aspire-mini-loan-service/README.md

 1. Appropriate exception and error code with message for wrong or not allowed requests
 2. Authentication before login
 3. Admin can see all users loan
+4. Every rest api has Triple authentication
+5. First it authenticates the user, then it checks if user belongs to the appropriate group, third, if user has the access